 In addition to College Credit Plus, Ohio career-technical students can earn postsecondary credit through the state's extensive credit articulation system.
-Career-Technical Assurance Guides are statewide articulation agreements specifically for secondary high school and adult technical center students who complete agreed-upon career-technical coursework and assessments.
+Career-Technical Assurance Guides are statewide articulation agreements specifically for secondary high school and adult technical center students who complete agreed- upon career-technical coursework and assessments.
 The Secondary Career-Technical Alignment Initiative was developed from the Career-Technical Assurance Guides process.
-The initiative is a collaborative effort between the Department of Higher Education, Department of Education and Ohio's public institutions of higher education.
+The initiative is a collaborative effort between ODHE, ODEW and Ohio's public institutions of higher education.
 Aligned and agreed-upon technical courses provide students with opportunities to earn college credit without unnecessary duplication or institutional barriers.

-The Career-Technical Articulation Verification technical initiative is a collaborative effort between the departments of Education and Higher Education to eliminate the barriers of the previous paper-based process and streamline post-secondary career-technical transfer credit opportunities.
+The Career-Technical Articulation Verification technical initiative is a collaborative effort between the ODEW and ODHE to eliminate the barriers of the previous paper-based process and streamline post-secondary career-technical transfer credit opportunities.
 New technology will allow the electronic exchange of data between the two agencies into the Higher Education Information system.
-The integration of Ohio Department of Education's Career-Technical Education-26 application process and Ohio

-Department of Higher Education's Course Equivalency Management System will allow for the automation of the submission and approval of secondary courses that align to Career-Technical Assurance Guides.
+The integration of Ohio Department of Education's Career-Technical Education-26 application process and Ohio Department of Higher Education's Course Equivalency Management Systems will allow for the automation of the submission and approval of secondary courses that align to Career-Technical Assurances Guides.

-Career-Technical Assurance Guides are developed using a faculty-led, five-step process:
+Career-Technical Assurances Guides are developed using a faculty-led, five-step process:

-- Step 1: Defining Faculty panel meets to define the learning outcomes; - Step 2: Agreeing Statewide surveying seeks to obtain agreement on the learning outcomes; - Step 3: Matching Faculty match, or align, the Department of Education Career Field Technical Content Standards to each of the learning outcomes and distribute a second endorsement survey statewide; - Step 4: Submitting Institutions with similar or equivalent courses must submit course materials to determine if there is an alignment with the newly created the Career-Technical Assurance Guides; and - Step 5: Reviewing Faculty review panels validate course materials.
+- Step 1: Defining Faculty panel meets to define the learning outcomes; - Step 2: Agreeing Statewide surveying seeks to obtain agreement on the learning outcomes; - Step 3: Matching Faculty match, or align, ODEW Career Field Technical Content Standards to each of the learning outcomes and distribute a second endorsement survey statewide; - Step 4: Submitting Institutions with similar or equivalent courses must submit course materials to determine if there is an alignment with the newly created the Career-Technical Assurance Guides; and - Step 5: Reviewing Faculty review panels validate course materials.